-- How do I build a Docker image for an application that runs on an ACK cluster?
+- How do I create a Docker image for an application that runs on an ACK cluster?

-Container Registry allows you to build a container image within a few clicks.
-For more information about how to build a Docker image for an application, see Build an image for a Java application by using a Dockerfile with multi-stage builds.
-You can also use the open source tool Derrick to dockerize an application in a simplified manner.
+Container Registry allows you to create a container image within a few clicks.
+For more information about how to create a Docker image for an application, see Build an image for a Java application by using a Dockerfile with multi-stage builds.
+You can also use the open source tool Derrick to simplify how to containerize your application.

-- If I do not want to build an image, how do I deploy an application to an ACK cluster?
+- If I cannot create an image, how do I deploy an application to an ACK cluster?

 ACK allows you to create applications by using images of the following types: images stored in Container Registry, official images, favorite images, and public images.
-For more information, see Deploy stateless applications from images.
+For more information, see Deploy a stateless application from an image.

-- How do I plan CIDR blocks before I create a cluster?
+- How do I plan the network before I create a cluster?

-Before you create a cluster, make sure that the CIDR blocks of virtual private clouds (VPCs), services, and pods do not overlap.
-You can select to create a VPC automatically.
-In this case, use the default network address when you create a cluster.
-However, in some complex scenarios, you must plan CIDR blocks for Elastic Compute Service (ECS) instances, pods, and services.
-For more information, see Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.
+Before you create a cluster, make sure that the CIDR block of the virtual private cloud (VPC) where you want to deploy the cluster, CIDR blocks of Services, and CIDR blocks of pods do not overlap.
+You can select an automatically created VPC.
+In this case, use the default IP addresses when you create a cluster.
+However, in some complex scenarios, you must plan the IP address of each Elastic Compute Service (ECS) instance, pod CIDR blocks, and Service CIDR blocks.
+For more information, see Plan CIDR blocks for an ACK cluster.

-Flannel is a simple and stable container network interface (CNI) plug-in developed by the community.
-However, Flannel only supports simple features and does not support standard Kubernetes network policies.
-Terway, a network plug-in developed by Alibaba Cloud, supports standard Kubernetes network policies and bandwidth throttling on containers.
+Flannel is a simple and stable container network interface (CNI) plug-in developed by the Kubernetes community.
+However, Flannel provides only basic features and does not support standard Kubernetes network policies.
+Terway is a network plug-in developed by Alibaba Cloud.
+Terway supports standard Kubernetes network policies and bandwidth throttling on containers.
 Terway outperforms Flannel in terms of network performance.
-For more information, see Use Terway.
+For more information, see Work with Terway.

-You can view the cluster events for troubleshooting.
+You can view the cluster logs for troubleshooting.
 For more information, see Failed to create a Kubernetes cluster.

 - If multiple workloads exist in a cluster, how can a workload be accessed by other